 Let's delve into these elements a bit further.

-But, practically speaking, proving that a bar served someone isn’t hard.
+But, practically speaking, proving that a bar served someone isn't hard.
 Proving that the customer was an adult or a minor is easy.
 Proving that a bar or restaurant had a liquor license is a given.
 Proving that the intoxication caused the accident is straightforward, too.
 The only aspect of a Texas dram shop case that is hard to prove is also the most pivotal element of the case: proving that the bar served someone who they knew was already dangerously drunk.
-This element is the battleground in every dram shop case.

 The types of evidence you need to prove "obvious intoxication."